 What’s your horoscope, Capricorn?
 The two words that represent you most are: “I Use”.

 You are well-grounded and responsible, but your ambition and drive ensure that you are striving for bigger and better things.
-You set a goal and work hard to acheive it, but be careful not to allow your lack of confidence to stand in your way!
+You set a goal and work hard to achieve it, but be careful not to allow your lack of confidence to stand in your way!

 So, who are you really, Capricorn?
 With whom are you compatible?